-At St Catherine's C of E School, we believe that all Children in Care should have equitable access to excellent educational provision and achieve in line or better than all Cornwall children and children nationally.
-We, as a school community, aim to be champions and advocates for Children in Care and will take a proactive approach to support their success and achievement, recognising that we have a vital role to play in promoting children and young people's social and emotional development and enhancing life outcomes.
+At An Daras we believe that all Children in Care should have equitable access to excellent educational provision and achieve in line or better than all Cornwall children and children nationally.
+We, as a Trust community, aim to be champions and advocates for Children in Care and will take a proactive approach to support their success and achievement, recognising that we have a vital role to play in promoting children and young people's social and emotional development and enhancing life outcomes.